On August 2nd, 1945, Naval pilot Lieutenant Adrian Marks puzzled over a garbled report sent in by the Lockheed Ventura.

 Most terrifying of all were the hundreds of fin tips that endlessly circled around the men.
 Sharks.
 Hundreds of sharks.
 They mostly went after the dead or dying, but they’d go for live ones too, only leaving if a sailor got lucky enough to bang it on the nose.
 But these sharks, mostly oceanic whitetip sharks, but also voracious tiger sharks, would move on and find less “combative” prey.
 Hour after sailors watched one another get eaten alive, sometimes only a few feet away.

-These hundreds of surviving souls of the USS Indianapolis experienced four days of nightmarish torture that cripple the imagination.
+These men of the USS Indianapolis endured four days that cannot be imagined.

 Hundreds of feet up and in the safety of Dumbo, Marks could easily see the sharks’ shadows beneath the water.
 Too many to count.
 The sharks swam in lazy circles around the clumped men.
 It wasn’t a frenzy, but more like their third plate at an All-You-Can-Eat buffet.